Scalar positive immersions: Scalar positive immersions via normal bundle scaling

 \section{Scalar positive immersions via normal bundle scaling}

-In this section we construct scalar positive immersions for total spaces of a large class of fibre bundles.
-On the one hand, this will provide scalar positive immersions of the ``surgery handles'' appearing in the extrinsic surgery in \sref{extrsurg}.
-On the other hand, in Example \ref{Veronese} we obtain scalar positive immersions of total spaces of fibre bundles from which the manifolds $M$ in \tref{main} can be obtained by extrinsic surgeries in codimensions at least $3$.
+In this section we obtain scalar positive immersions of total spaces of fibre bundles from which the manifolds $M$ in \tref{main} can be obtained by extrinsic surgeries in codimensions at least $3$.

-Let us begin by establishing the basic setup for this section.
+Let us begin by establishing the basic setup.